amiika/ziffers-paper/ziffers.md

 # NOTATION

+Ziffers notation is divided into basic and generative syntax.
+Basic notation contains the elementary building blocks for sequential and polyphonic melodies.
+Generative notation builds on the basic notation and includes syntax for arithmetics, logical operations and transformations.
+Examples in this section are written in implementation independent form and could be performed using different methods.

 ## Basic Notation: pitch, rhythm and silence

 The Ziffers syntax is supporting many classic musical notation symbols as well as many variations in their writing.
 For better readability and for the sake of brevity, we have chosen to list and comment only the most commonly accessed tokens, relegating other notation symbols to the example tables.
 Detailed sections will cover the more advanced and Ziffers specific features.